Aiptasia Anemone Spotlight and How to Get Rid of Them

 Make sure you and anyone else in the room with you are using the proper eye protection.

-No one really provides a link to the model that they use, I found this laser on Amazon which is fairly cheap but there are things that make think it would work.
+No one really provides a link to the model that they use, I found this laser on Amazon, which is relatively cheap, but there are things that make think it would work.
 It can get hot enough to light a match within a few seconds.
 After several seconds the Aiptasia should start to pop.
 No guarantees.

 Other Methods of Dealing with Aiptasia

-Another method of dealing with the Aiptasia if you are able to take the rock out of the water is super glue, coral glue or epoxy.
-Keep track as to where the Aiptasia is located, once you pull the rock out the Aiptasia will retract and will be harder to see.
+Another method of dealing with the Aiptasia if you can take the rock out of the water is super glue, coral glue, or epoxy.
+Keep track of where the Aiptasia is located.
+Once you pull the rock out, the Aiptasia will retract and will be harder to see.

 Once the rock is out of the water, the Aiptasia will retract into the rock.
 Fill the area that they retracted to with glue or epoxy.
 The idea here is to trap the Aiptasia into the area that it tried to hide back into.
 Make sure to use plenty of glue and epoxy to make sure there is no way that they will be able to get out.